UCSF Policy on Student Conduct and Discipline

 G. Advisor and Support Person

-At all stages of this process, the student has the right to an Advisor and/or a Support Person of their choosing.
+At all stages of this process, the student has the right to an Advisor and a Support Person of their choosing.
 The Advisor and/or the Support Person may be any person (including an advocate, attorney, friend, or parent) who is not otherwise a party or a witness involved in this process.
-The Advisor's primary role is to provide the student guidance through the process.
-The Support Person’s primary role is to provide the student emotional support.
+The Advisors primary role is to provide guidance through the process.
+The Support Person’s primary role is to provide emotional support.
 The Advisor and the Support Person may not speak on behalf of a student or otherwise disrupt any meetings or proceedings in any manner.
 The University reserves the right to exclude an Advisor or Support Person who does not abide by these procedures.

 H. Closed to the Public